 Write documentation

-Before you start writing new documentation, please inform us you want to work this, we will assign the work to you.
+Before you start writing new documentation, please inform us you want to work on this, we will assign the work to you.
 We keep track of the work on the documentation in the project board WP A11y docs.

 Content structure of a blogpost